 - We can change the stroke weight, color gradient or opacity of the same.
 In a deeper way, we can say that these width profiles are not just instances but also the storage to vector data that contains details of width points within a stroke path.
 Moreover, these width profiles can be applied to any path or curve or shape, irrespective of its dimensions and size.
 The width tool is a very efficient and useful tool to use for urgent projects and presentations, as it can be a quick way to create an object or a shape without going much into detail and in process.

 - When we use the width tool, we should always use the shape tool or the pen tool to avoid getting too many anchor points or a wavy path.
 The pen tool helps the user to give a better outlook and show a better workflow.
-While, most of the designers who are generally into freehand drawing and use pen tool for most of their work, should use the Width tool for creating quick effects.
+While, most of the designers who are generally into freehand drawing and use the pen tool for most of their work, should use the Width tool for creating quick effects.
 It is also necessary to understand that the Width tool doesn’t work with the Brush tool in general.
 Since the width tool is based on creating paths on a stroke, it doesn’t work on the brushes and the brush tool automatically gets disabled, when the width tool is in use.

 The width tool is a very important and capable tool to use for quick and easy effects and results.
 The user working with shapes and pen tool can be at an advantage to use this tool and use the benefits of this great but hidden tool.
-The user should remember that with the use of Width tool, they cannot use the Brush tool simultaneously.
+The user should remember that with the use of the Width tool, they cannot use the Brush tool simultaneously.
 The work becomes easy and efficient, while the strokes can be changed at any point in time and this is the most important part of the Width tool.

-This is a guide to Width Tool in Illustrator.
+This is a guide to the Width Tool in Illustrator.
 Here we discuss how to use the Width tool and how to use variables with objects or shapes.
 You can also go through our given articles to learn more-